andrewp-CWF/nsfishpass/src/processing_scripts/README.md

 **Output**

 * A new barrier table populated with dam barriers from the CABD API
+* Fish species table with information on each species of interest
+* A waterfalls table populated with waterfalls from the CABD API
+* A barrier_passability table populated with the passability of each barrier for each species (one entry for each barrier-species pair)
 * The barrier table has two geometry fields - the raw field and a snapped field (the geometry snapped to the stream network).
 The maximum snapping distance is specified in the configuration file.

 ---
 #### 3 - Load and snap fish observation data

+NOT USED IN NSFISHPASS

 Loads fish observation or habitat data provided and snaps it to the stream network.
 This data can be used by later scripts to override accessibility or habitat calculations.
 For instance, you can mark a stream segment as accessible because fish have been observed there, even if the accessibility model would have marked that segment as inaccessible.